amitgutal/CMPE273-Project/README.md

 9) Refresh the browser.
 Now you see a pieChart explaining the count of Keys on the Servers.Also you can see logfile details as well.

 Comments: The java project (ConsistentHashing folder), can also be executed separately to test the functionality, just make sure to change the file paths(data.xls/somefile.csv) in the code.
+If you need to change the redis instances, you can change the index.php file, or change the server.txt which is created after you click on Add button.